TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual_Design.md

 Inputs:

-  - Power and control signals from Control Unit.
+  - Control signals from motor drivers in Control Unit.
   - Power from Power Unit.